grd/FreePDM/ConceptOfDesign/FreePDM_02-Workflows/02-CheckoutFile.md

 #### questions / Comments

 - We have to decide how to do it also Right Mouse Button, Via Menu or both

+  grd: I think more about adding a button [button](../FreePDM_CoD-Figures/check-in-out.png) with the name "Check Out", "Check In" and at the left of each item a selection button.
+The procedure is that you first select which items you want to check out.
+Then you press the Check Out button and the items are checked out and you can do your work.
+An indicator will show which user has checked out an item.
+When you are ready with your work then you can select those files again and press Check In.